 "After all, you only find out who is swimming naked when the tide goes out." - Warren Buffett

 There a basically two main reasons why companies swim naked and that may lead to you losing your total investment:

 - Companies that are cooking the books -> financial statements manipulation and fraud

 Management’s desire to put a positive spin on financial results has been around as long as corporations and investors themselves.
-Dishonest companies have long used these tricks to prey on unsuspecting investors, and it is unlikely that they will ever cease to do so.
+And dishonest companies have long used tricks to prey on unsuspecting investors, and it is unlikely that they will ever stop doing it.

-It is a understatement to say that investing in companies subject to financial statement manipulation or fraud are surely not the best investments you can do....(and certainly not in bear markets).
+It is an understatement to say that investing in companies subject to financial statement manipulation or fraud are not the best investments you can make.

-So how can you detect these companies and remove them from your lists ?
+But how can you detect these companies early so that you can remove them from your portfolio or investment watch-list?

 There is a way to find financial shenanigans

 Messod Beneish, an accounting professor at Indiana University's Kelley School of Business, outlined a quantitative approach to detecting financial statement manipulation in his 1999 paper “The Detection of Earnings Manipulation.”